 The main way to modify the data view in the cluster explorer is by using the top bar to search for specific attributes or values.
 All the attributes and values collected by the Kubernetes integration can be combined to narrow down the cluster view.

-You can also change the time frame using the time picker in the bottom right corner.
+You can also change the time frame using the time picker in the upper right corner.
 The Auto-refresh box turns the cluster explorer into a real-time dashboard that refreshes every 60 seconds.

 Browse your Kubernetes events